Angel Ananchel

 Was Ananchel present at the Annunciation?

 The biblical Annunciation names Gabriel, not Ananchel.
-Later devotional material may place Ananchel near that scene, but writers should not present it as a biblical fact.
+Later devotional material may place Ananchel near that scene, but do not present it as a biblical fact.

 How can readers use Ananchel carefully?